 SAFE was first alerted to this farmer when a photo was shared of a cow he’d spray-painted to say, ‘I am an arsehole’.
 Shared on the NZ Farming Facebook page, it received over eight thousand positive responses.
 When we shared this post, many complaints of physical abuse of cows were received about the farmer who had written the message.

 While this could be just one farmer’s sick sense of humour, we were alarmed at the support and amusement the post got from so many in the farming community.
 If this behaviour is condoned by many farmers, it begs the question – how many others are allowing their anger to be taken out on animals in their care?

 Complaints were also received by Farmwatch, which promoted the undercover investigation.

 MPI’s failings, in this case, are beyond belief.
 MPI should have carried out a thorough investigation the moment they were told that animal abuse was occurring at this farm.
 It should not have taken a group of volunteers to stop this person from abusing animals.
 Without the work of Farmwatch, these cows would still be being beaten today.

-We need to dismantle the current broken system and replace it with an effective stand-alone regulatory and enforcement agency (a Commission), that can protect animals.
+We need to dismantle the current broken system and replace it with an effective stand-alone regulatory and enforcement entity, that can protect animals.